Thpopel/Portfolio/Slicingvalues.md

+Welcome to my slicing values topic!
 Slicing values is a method used to access certain values by their index within a list.
-You may

 Comprehending how to slice values from a list or an array correctly is something I learnt early on as being imperative to prevent `logical errors`.
 Afterwards, I will go into further simple examples of 1D and 2D slicing of lists, and provide a more realistic example.